 Horse Owner Information

-Do you have a horse with EPM or has had EPM?
-Take advantage of our Client Communication and contact us with any questions.
-Join us in our path to FDA licensing by talking to your veterinarian, fill out the owner information sheet, look at the study entrance requirements and sign up for our clinical trials.
-Your participation ensures that more treatments will enter the pipeline.
-Be sure and sign up for notification when we post a new blog.
+Do you have a horse just diagnosed with EPM or has had EPM and has relapsed?
+Join us in our path to licensing an approved therapy by talking to your veterinarian, fill out the owner information sheet, look at the study entrance requirements and sign up for our clinical trials!
+Your participation ensures that more treatments will enter the drug pipeline.
+Be sure and sign up to get notified when we post a new blog.
 The blogs will keep you in touch with our new research.

-The first step to returning health to a horse that has been treated multiple times with EPM drugs is to test them.
+The first step to returning health to a horse that has been treated multiple times with EPM drugs is to have your veterinarian test them and explore an alternate diagnosis.
 Submit the serum sample to us and we will get your results back to your veterinarian quickly.
 If you don't know which tests to select, contact us.
-We will consult with you and your veterinarian.
+We will consult with your veterinarian and suggest a path forward.
+You can use the "Let's Chat!" button on this page, email us, or call us to schedule a zoom meeting.

 Equine protozoal myeloencephalitis is a rare disease!
 What does rare disease mean?

 A horse owner often knows when their horse is under the weather, before neuromuscular disease is advanced.
 Our paper describing the Early Signs of Equine Protozoal Myeloencephalitis can help you recognize the earliest warning signs of disease.
-The paper is based on experimental infections.
+The paper is based on experimental infections using S. neurona in the Trojan Horse model.

 Sometimes signs aren't so vague, the horse can be severely wobbly (ataxic) or even so bad that they are unable to get up.
 And at other times, the horse has been suffering with EPM so long that a dull, distracted demeanor is accepted as "normal".

-A therapeutic plan should include multiple exams following treatment and serum analysis when appropriate.
+A therapeutic plan should include multiple exams following treatment and time-appropriate serum analysis.

 The antibody analysis of serum is useful.
-The tests that are selected help the veterinarian understand the disease process and select an appropriate treatment plan.
+Tests are selected to help the veterinarian understand the disease pathology, form a differential diagnosis and then select an appropriate treatment plan.

-We use surface proteins from the S. neurona parasite to test the sample taken from the horse.
-We report the the serotype, there are three different serotypes that can infect your horse, often all three will .
-There are some proteins that are “common” to all coccidia and some that are specific to one of three individual serotypes of S. neurona.
+We use specific surface proteins, called surface antigens (SAG's) taken from the S. neurona parasite to test your horse's serum.
+The SAG's are very reactive and cause the horse to make antibodies when S. neurona is present.
+We report the the serotype, there are three different serotypes that can infect your horse, often all three will be present if three strains are in the environment.
+Some proteins are “common” to all coccidia and some are specific to one of three individual serotypes of S. neurona.
 Non-specific tests, (IFAT, SAG 2, 4/3), measure the common proteins found on all protozoa, we don't find those useful.
-The serotype of S. neurona is determined by detecting antibodies to SAG 1, 5, 6.
+The serotype of S. neurona is determined by detecting antibodies to SAG 1, 5, or 6.
 The serotype is the level a horse can detect, genetic differences are left to the molecular biologists.

-The S. fayeri test measures the amount of antitoxin found in serum.
+Our S. fayeri test measures the amount of antitoxin found in your horse's serum.
 Antitoxin is the immune reaction to disease causing proteins produced by pathogenic S. fayeri which infect horses.
-Most horses have S. fayeri muscle cysts (EMS), only 6% of S. fayeri strains produce disease-causing toxins.
+Most horses have S. fayeri muscle cysts (EMS) but only 6% of S. fayeri strains produce disease-causing toxins.
+That makes S. fayeri an unusual cause of clincal signs but it should be considered.

-A common factor in diseases caused by S. neurona and S. fayeri, (disease caused by either of these organisms is called sarcocystosis), is inflammation.
+A common factor in diseases caused by S. neurona and S. fayeri, (infection caused by either of these organisms is sarcocystosis) and the clinical signs are due to inflammation.
 Inflammation is measured by a serum CRP test.
 Horses that respond to anti-protozoal treatment without a reduction in CRP values eventually relapse.
+Our research shows the higher the CRP value, the more likely the horse is to have polyneuritis.
 CRP may be elevated due to infections other than Sarcocystis.

 The Cliffs Notes for relapsing EPM are: